 The only problem with this feature is that it doesn’t protect the material for long.
 Over time, the wood’s water resistance will crumble amidst extensive and regular exposure to moisture and water.

 You can only ensure its protection against these external elements if you seal its surface with finishing products.

 Never try to work with Douglas Fir materials if their surface is wet.
 Besides not getting the best results, using it with sharp and powerful tools can be dangerous.
 Let it dry naturally to avoid unnecessary hassles.

 Douglas Fir’s longevity in an outdoor setting depends on the climate and the environment that material is experiencing.
 The material’s elevation from the ground can also determine the softwood’s overall life span.

 The location is also a factor you can’t ignore when measuring its life.
 After all, some places will be too hot, humid, or cold.

-Under the best conditions, you can expect it to last 10 to 15 years.
-Some higher-quality treated materials can even reach up to thirty-five years old.
-As long as you maintain and apply treatment over them, it’s a guarantee that they’ll last longer.
+Under the best conditions, you can expect Douglas Fir to last between 10 to 15 years.
+Some higher-quality treated materials can even reach up to 35 years if they are properly maintained and receive regular treatments.

 What Are The Uses Of Douglas Fir?

 Despite the disadvantages of Douglas Fir wood, its perks mostly suit indoor projects.
 You can even make use of its stunning aesthetics for decorative purposes.